-FISH ROLE PLAY: Should companies cut pollution levels to help some fish breathe a little better and have more offspring?
+FISH ROLE PLAY: Should industries reduce pollution levels to help some fish species breathe a little better and have more young?

-Team up with classmates who have the same role as you.
-Develop your roles and discuss ideas and "strategies" before the role play begins.
+Team up with classmates who have been assigned the same role to develop your roles and discuss ideas and "strategies" before the role play begins.
 Introduce yourself to the other role players.